MarkJamesHoward/mimic-css/README.md

 **mimic-css** is a design system that allows the use of standard CSS styles within the class attribute ALONG with Media Queries and Modifiers.
 From this you gain the benefits of using a design system but without the downside of losing your CSS knowledge at the same time

-So you are enabled to write standard CSS such as `display:flex` and apply a media query inline within the class e.g.
+So you are enabled to write standard CSS (**No spaces though!**) such as `display:flex` and apply a media query inline within the class e.g.

 ```html
 <div class="large?display:flex">Some Text</div>